AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/marketo-plugin-releases-for-microsoft-dynamics.md

   <tr>
    <td colspan="1"><p>4.0.0.21</p></td>
    <td colspan="1">11/9/16</td>
    <td colspan="1">Bug fix: The plugin did not subscribe to events that capture the state change of the custom object.
-This fix is specific to Dynamics CRM On Premise 2011. </td>
+This fix is specific to [!DNL Dynamics] CRM On Premise 2011. </td>
   </tr>
   <tr>
    <td colspan="1">4.0.0.20</td>